Bhutan Rhododendron

 Orchids—what I really wanted to see in Bhutan was wild orchids.
 They grow abundantly in the subtropical area of southern Bhutan where we couldn’t go.
 “I am sorry to say that with the treacherous condition of the road, we cannot take you to Zhemgang,” we were informed by Wind Horse Tours when planning our trip.
 Looking at photos of the precipitous road to Zhemgang, we guessed that even John Laroche, the famous orchid thief, wouldn’t risk the trip.

 However, wild orchids flower in many other locations throughout Bhutan.
 Like the Tashithang Valley, a destination that’s often on specialized orchid tours and not far from Punakha where we were going.
-On a rutted and narrow road, the slow pace we were forced to travel to Tashithang enabled Namgyel, Magellan and me to peer through the SUV windows into the dense forest in search of orchids.
+On a rutted and narrow road, the slow pace we were forced to travel to Tashithang enabled Namgay, Magellan and me to peer through the SUV windows into the dense forest in search of orchids.
 “Enough,” I said after two hours of head turning, “let’s turn back.”
-Minutes later, Namgyel spotted this beautiful orchid.
+Minutes later, Namgay spotted this beautiful orchid.

 Bhutan220150321_0156_web